BryanWZC/simple-pomodoro-clock/README.md

 # Simple Pomodoro Clock
 &nbsp;
-A simple calculator that runs arithmetic functions and stores the last 5 results to be seen in the history section.
+A simple countdown timer that uses the [Pomodoro techinique] to allow one to work more efficiently.
 Website available via this [link].
 &nbsp;
 ### How to run:
 1. Install Node.js and React.